All Episodes

 Hello.

-Hey Ross, how are you doing?
+How are you doing?

 Good.

-I'm a longtime listener, second time caller, and I'm a business owner, and I'd like to give you my perspective as to why the income inequality is nonsense.
+And I'd like to give you my perspective as to why the income inequality is nonsense.

-Now, I own a small company and I employ between 20 and 40 people, depending on the time of year it is, and 80% of them are men.
+Now, I own a small company, and I employ between 20 and 40 people, depending on the time of year it is, and 80% of them are men.

-Now, if currently I pay all of my staff exactly the same based on the job that they do.
+Now, currently I pay all of my staff exactly the same based on the job that they do.

 But if I could pay women 72 cents on the dollar for what I pay men, I would fire all of my male employees and hire all women.